Ruth Shyu

 .jpg)

 I started piano lessons with a neighborhood teacher when I was six.
 After several relocations, I fortuitously met Ms. Cheng, a strict but extremely encouraging teacher.
-Under her guidance, I fell in love with Bach's Inventions and Mozart's Sonatas and began to develop a passion for playing.
-Throughout high school, I played in competitions and recitals, and was an accompanist for my school choir.
+Under her guidance, I fell in love with the music of Bach and Mozart, and began to develop a passion for playing.
+Throughout high school, I played in competitions, recitals, and often served as an accompanist.
 Those activities gave me much joy and a sense of identity.

-My first college degree was in computer science from M.I.T.
-But I continued to study the piano with Mr. David Deveau at M.I.T.
+My first college degree was in computer science.
+But I continued to study the piano on the side.
 Music seeped into my engineering work.
 For a lab project, I built a digital music synthesizer.
-My graduating thesis was about digital music input methods.
-When I finished my studies there, I performed Beethoven’s “Emperor” Concerto with the M.I.T.
-Symphony Orchestra.
+My graduating thesis was about music notation on computers.
+When I finished my studies, I performed Beethoven’s “Emperor” Concerto with my college orchestra - the MIT Symphony.
 It was one of the most gratifying experiences for me.

-After working for a number of years in IT, I decided to switch career to music.
-I applied to Berklee College of Music and was accepted.
-Berklee rounded off my music education with an exposure to jazz, improvisation, composition and arranging.
-I also completed a full year of piano pedagogy training under Jean Stackhouse at the New England Conservatory to prepare myself to apply my deep piano playing skills in teaching.
+After working for a number of years in the information technology field, I decided to change career to music, and metriculated at Berklee College of Music with a scholarship.
+Berklee rounded off my classical piano training with an exposure to jazz, improvisation, composition and arranging.
+I also completed a full year of piano pedagogy training under Jean Stackhouse at the New England Conservatory to prepare myself for teaching piano.

-After graduating from Berklee in 2001, I began to teach first at private schools and community music schools in the greater Boston area.
-As I received more and more validations, I started my own studio.
-Soon, my students started to win competitions and earn meritorious recognitions on their piano exams.
-By 2012, my teaching work was quite established.
+After graduating from Berklee in 2001, I began to teach at private schools and community music schools.
+As I received more validations, I started my own studio.
+In a few years, my students started to win competitions and earn meritorious recognitions on their piano exams.
+By 2012, I have steady referrals by word of mouth in my neighborhood.

 In 2016, I relocated to Los Angeles for family reasons.
-I briefly served on the piano faculty of Opus119 School of Music in Irvine and the Cerritos Yamaha Music School before settling in Cerritos where my current teaching studio is.
+I taught at Opus119 School of Music in Irvine and the Cerritos Yamaha Music School before settling in Cerritos where I have my current private teaching studio.

-I continue to upgrade my skills and knowledge by attending teachers' conferences and workshops, and staying current with my own readings and research on piano playing and teaching.
+I continue to upgrade my skills and knowledge by attending teacher conferences and workshops, and through readings and personal research.
+I believe that teaching is an art, and there is no limit in learning an art.

 .jpg)

-A big part of my music career besides teaching is composing/arranging.
-I received the 2002 Academy of Television Arts & Sciences (The Emmy Foundation) Music Internship award, which gave me an opportunity to work with current TV music composers in Hollywood.
-I interned with Alf Clausen (composer for “The Simpsons”) and Jonathan Wolff (composer for “Seinfeld”, “Will & Grace”, “Reba”, etc).
-I was also the recipient of an ASCAP award for my piano compositions.
+A big part of my music career besides teaching is composing and arranging.
+In 2002, the Academy of Television Arts & Sciences (The Emmy Foundation) gave me the Music Internship honor - an annual award for screen-writing at a national level.
+The award gave me a valuable opportunity to work with Alf Clausen (composer for “The Simpsons”) and Jonathan Wolff (composer for “Seinfeld”, “Will & Grace”, “Reba”, etc).
+In 2004, I received an ASCAP award for some of my jazz piano compositions.

-I have written many instrumental arrangements of traditional hymns and composed original music for children’s choir.
+From 2007 to 2020, I devoted most of my writing to Christian worship music.
+This includes a number of instrumental arrangements of traditional hymns, original music for adult and children’s choir, and a children's musical.
 Much of these were used in services at Park Street Church in Boston.
-I often arrange music for my students to play.
-More recently, I have been writing teaching pieces for beginners.
+More recently, I am writing teaching pieces for piano beginners.